-The landscape of Poland is full of religious figures, crosses, statues, or small buildings that resembles a little house or miniature chapel located along the roadsides.
-These shrines were often founded by individuals, families, communities of entire villages as intention to thank a saint or God for a benefit or blessing received and sometimes as a remembrance for a tragedy or a crime.
+The landscape of Poland is full of religious figures, crosses, statues, or small buildings that resemble little houses or miniature chapels located along the roadsides.
+These shrines were often founded by individuals, families or communities of entire villages intended to thank a saint or God for a benefit or blessing received, or sometimes as a remembrance for a tragedy or a crime.

-One of the main aims of the project is familiarizing with the knowledge about the roadside shrines, especially in the context of their multicultural tradition.
+One of the main aims of the project is familiarizing people with knowledge of the roadside shrines, especially in the context of their multicultural tradition.

 I was invited to take a part in this large-scale project of The National Museum in Gdańsk.

 30 wet plates and 5 cyanotypes has been purchased by the Museum.

 2014, 30 pcs. of clear glass wet plate collodion negatives 18x24cm, 5 pcs. of cyanotype prints 18x24cm.
 Owned by: The National Museum in Gdańsk

 IPA 2015 International Photography Awards: Honorable Mention / Categories: Fine Art – Landscape

 IPA 2015 International Photography Awards: Honorable Mention / Categories: Architecture – Historic

 ND Awards 2015: Honorable Mention / Categories: Fine Art – Landscape